Last updated: December 11, 2020

 Circular Quay also has a train station that connects with all other Sydney CBD train stations, including Sydney Central.

-This makes the Sunday travel cap on the Opal card even more appealing, allowing Opal card holders to use all public transport services for as little as $2.80 for the whole day.
+This makes the weekend travel cap on the Opal card even more appealing, allowing Opal card holders to use all public transport services for as little as $8.05 for the whole day.

 Owned by Transport for NSW, Sydney Ferries is the public transport ferry network with services operating on Sydney Harbour and the connecting Parramatta River.
-Established in 2004, the network now has 8 lines and 32 vessels in use.
+Established in 2004, the network now has 9 lines and more than 30 vessels in use.

 If you don’t have an Opal card, you can either purchase an Opal single ticket (more expensive), or use Contactless payments with your Credit or Debit card.